-Stockholders of record as of the close of business on July 11, 2016, are entitled to one vote at the Annual Meeting for each share of common stock, par value \$0.001 per share ("Common Stock"), of the Company then held by each stockholder.
+Stockholders of record as of the close of business on July 10, 2017, are entitled to one vote at the Annual Meeting for each share of common stock, par value \$0.001 per share ("Common Stock"), of the Company then held by each stockholder.
 As of that date, the Company had shares of Common Stock issued and outstanding.
 The presence, in person or by proxy, of at least a majority of the total number of outstanding shares of Common Stock entitled to vote constitutes a quorum at the Annual Meeting.
-Abstentions and broker non-votes, if any, will be considered present for purposes of determining the presence of a quorum.
+Abstentions and broker non-votes, if any, will be considered present for purposes of determining the presence of a quorum at the Annual Meeting.